k2w2yut/k2w2yut.github.io/_posts/2018-02-11-in-to-the-jungle.markdown

 8. Official GitHub guide to create page
    - https://pages.github.com/
-9. Come back to native Ruby 2.4 installation found that the "make" should already included in Ruby Devkit...
+9. Come back to native Ruby 2.4 installation found that the "make" should have been already included in Ruby Devkit...
     - went back to run [ridk install] for MSYS2-DEVKIT
     - succeed install commonmarker